miikkajo/gmusicproxy/README.md

 - search by name any artist, album or song
 - request a transient (it will be not registered in your account) station based on any search (a.k.a.
 "Instant Mix")
 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

-### Changelog
-- 1.0.10 (synced with jeffmhubbard fork):
-  - added `_get_promoted` to make use of gmusicapi's `get_promoted_songs`
-  - added `_get_listen_now` to return Listen Now artist stations and albums
-  - added `_get_situations` to return Listen "situations"
-- 1.0.9 (2019-03-24)
-  - support recent authentication with OAuth2 (please see the instructions below)
-  - removed .cfg configuration need (now your credentials are stored in folder /home/USER /.local/share/gmusicapi/mobileclient.cred)
--  - removed version check
--  - more consistent Python 3 support
--  - using latest gmusicapi 12.0.0
-- 1.0.9-beta (unreleased):
-  - experimental Python 3 support: soon the support for 2.7 version will be removed (thanks to Pierre Karashchuk)
-  - fix issues with missing recording year and with `__get_matches` function
-  - less strict version requirement for gmusicapi (easy life for packaging managers)
-- (previous changelog truncated)

 ### Related projects